 January 6 occurred in the twentieth year since the first hijackers arrived in the United States.

-After the attacks on 9/11, peaceful Muslim leaders were beseeching the world community to understand that al Qaeda had co-opted the word “jihad,” and reversed its true meaning.
+After the attacks on 9/11, peaceful Muslim leaders were beseeching the world community to understand that al-Qaeda had co-opted the word “jihad,” and reversed its true meaning.
 Jihad, they said, is to be understood as a spiritual challenge to be reckoned with on the private inner level of the human spirit, not as a call for war on the outer level of life.

 Owing to our blurred vision, it is as though terrorism has turned inward.
 In his ocean grave, Osama bin-Laden could be excused for counting January 6, in a rudimentary way, his win.

-The Republican Party
+The Republican Party:

 Many of our parents and friends were respectable members of the GOP.

 Despite the media’s emphasis on conflict and criticism, President Biden and his administration in just two years passed the American Rescue Plan Act 2021, Inflation Reduction Act of 2022, the Chips and Science Act, Pact Act, and the bipartisan Infrastructure Investment and Jobs Act.
-They have rejoined the Paris Climate Agreement, recommitted to the World Health Organization, made improvements in mental health, school security, and even limited progress on the intransigent issues of gun control and immigration, despite the recent border agreement that “45” deliberately undermined.
+They rejoined the Paris Climate Agreement, recommitted to the World Health Organization, made improvements in mental health, school security, and even made limited progress on the intransigent issues of gun control and immigration, despite the border agreement that “45” deliberately undermined.

-Historian Ruth Ben-Ghiat and former Senator Doug Jones put into historical perspective the first 2024 presidential debate, where “the sensationalist values have taken hold over the meaning of politics.”
-“Biden telling the truth in a feeble way made him the loser.
-Trump telling lies in a vigorous way made him the winner.”
+Historian Ruth Ben-Ghiat and former Senator Doug Jones put into historical perspective the first 2024 presidential debate, where “the sensationalist values have taken hold over the meaning of politics.
+Biden telling the truth in a feeble way made him the loser.
+Trump telling lies in a vigorous way made him the winner,” observes Ben-Ghiat.

-In this interview years ago, Spong expresses hope in America’s rebounding after the extremes of the George W. Bush presidency, while adding, in the context of Christianity, his prescient observations about evolution in faith, but also the growing dangers of hardened religious “certainty.”
+One brave challenger ahead of his time, long alert to the dangers of power-driven religion in politics, was the late American Bishop John Shelby Spong.
+In this interview years ago, Spong expresses hope in America’s rebounding after the extremes of the George W. Bush presidency.
+In the context of Christianity, he advocates evolution in faith, while sharing prescient observations about the growing dangers of hardened religious “certainty.”

-Sometimes art says it best…
+Sometimes art says it best.

 In the film, “The Verdict,” Sidney Lumet’s 1982 legal drama, prosecuting attorney Frank Galvin (Paul Newman) pivots from comfortable avoidance to face a hard truth, thereby leaving his legal case helplessly arrayed against powerfully corrupt officials in the community.